This is the complete guide to voter engagement (how to turn out the vote).

 A voter starts as non-ID’d and moves to your early vote turnout universe with a positive ID, moves to your persuasion universe if undecided or no ID was collected, and leaves your universe with a negative ID.
 Voters who end up in your persuasion universe after an undecided ID can and should be attempted again and moved accordingly once positively or negatively ID’d.
-Once a voter lands in your GOTEV (Get Out The Early Vote) universe, your campaign should reach out with a GOTEV contact (call, knock, text, GOTV ad, etc.) and continue to serve the message until the voter early votes.
+Once a voter lands in your GOTEV (Get Out The Early Vote) universe, your campaign should reach out with a GOTEV contact (call, knock, text, GOTV ad, etc.) and continue voter engagement efforts until the voter early votes.
 If the early voter votes, remove them from your universe.
 If a GOTEV voter does not vote during the early voting period, move them to your election day GOTV period and attempt to contact them as many times as you have the capacity to do so.
 Only once they say they are voting on election day should you remove them from your universe.

 The last phase of GOTV (between the day early voting stops and election day) is about repetition.
 These voters who are your most likely supporters should be tried and tried again to the extent that you have the capacity.
 Even if a voter tells your campaign they are voting for you, attempt them again on election day for a final reminder.
 Remember, these voters had an opportunity to vote early but didn’t.
 Among all supporters, these voters are often the most challenging to turnout.